flatwaze/SSL-audio/README.md

 # SSL-audio
+## Details on code and key results are presented in the SSL_audio_main.ipynb

 A PyTorch implementation comparing Contrastive Loss vs Barlow Twins for SSL audio classification using a hybrid 1D/2D ResNet encoder.

 Methods